Jaipur Travel Guide

 The Pink City was built in only eight years.
 Much of it was designed by Jai himself, including the City Palace and the Jantar Mantar, a fascinating astronomical observatory with massive instruments used to predict the monsoon and to identify the movements of the stars.
 Most impressive is a 27 metre-high sundial that is accurate to within two minutes.
 All seven gates into the old city remain, one of which leads into Johari Bazaar, the famously frenetic jewellers' market, boasting the best selection of precious stones in India.

 Jaipur is now a thriving commercial city, home to about two million people.
 Although some visitors are put off by the over-zealous traders and the insane traffic, most are enthralled and enchanted by this welcoming, exciting city.
 There is no better place in India to shop than in Rajasthan's capital; it is possible to find anything and everything in its shop-lined streets, from jewellery and silks to perfumes and stationery.
-Just be prepared to bargain hard for a good deal.
+Travellers should just be prepared to bargain hard for a good deal.

 Become our Jaipur Travel Expert